First App in the World: The IBM Simon

 Why were these Apps Developed?

-In the early 1990s, there was increasing demand among professional professionals for more laptops.
+In the early 1990s, there was increasing demand among professionals for more laptops.
 People wanted to keep in touch and organized while staying away from the desk.
 IBM saw the opportunity to combine the features of a mobile phone with the organizational features of an individual digital assistant (PDA).

 How did Apps Work?